samwell-ho/openpgp-ca/doc/src/keys-create.md

 =rI68
 -----END PGP PRIVATE KEY BLOCK-----

-password for this key: 'Unshackle empower mangy Habitual buddhism'
+Password for this key: 'Unshackle empower mangy Habitual buddhism'.
 ```

 It is up to the admin to transfer the key to the user.
 This can, for